VolvoGroup/dymoval/docs/source/reference.rst

 ================

 As seen, the ingredients for validating a model are the *model* itself, a *dataset* and some *validation metrics*.
-Given that *dymoval* is not a modeling tool, then its focus areas are the following
+Given that *Dymoval* is not a modeling tool, then its focus areas are the following

 - :doc:`./reference_index/dataset`
 - :doc:`./reference_index/validation`